ekuiter/SATGraf/README.md

 		c - A basic layout algorithm, nodes are layed out within a community using the FR layout algorithm.
 The communities are then layed out in a circle, with those most connected next to each other.
 		grid - A basic layout algorithm, nodes are layed out within a community in a grid pattern.
 The communities are then layed out on a grid
 		gkk - A basic layout algorithm, nodes are layed out within a community using the KK algorithm.
 The communities are then layed out on a grid
+	-m --format(default = auto) The format of the file, and desired graph representation Must be one of:
+		auto - accepts:
+			.cnf - Load a DIMACS format file into a VIG and compute communities, then solve and display evolution

 #Extending SATGraf:
 SATGraf may be extendid with trivial ease in three areas, and with slightly more involvement in a fourth.